Ellis8462/Gym-website/README.md

 This error didn't show up on the Wave accessibilty evaluation tool but I seen an error on my ARIA label tags for my "Call Us" button on the membership page which has the wrong text in it and was the same ARIA label as the "Join Now" hero button.
 I fixed this by going into html contact page and changed it to match the action of the button.

+**Contrast**

+I had some contrast errors with the purple on the buttons.
+I fixed this by changing the purple colour to a slightly darker shade of purple.

 ### Performance using Lighthouse